convolution1dLayer

 | function handle

-Function to initialize the biases, specified as one of the following:
+Function to initialize the biases, specified as one of these values:

 — Initialize the biases by independently sampling from a normal distribution with a mean of zero and a standard deviation of 0.01.Function handle — Initialize the biases with a custom function.
-If you specify a function handle, then the function must be of the form
+If you specify a function handle, then the function must have the form

 bias = func(sz)